Occlusal trauma: Primary

-Primary occlusal trauma will occur when there is an adaquate periodontal attachment apparatus.
+Primary occlusal trauma will occur when there is an adequate periodontal attachment apparatus.
 It is reversible if the cause of the trauma is corrected.

 Secondary

 Secondary occlusal trauma occurs when normal or excessive occlusal forces are placed on teeth with compromised periodontal attachment, The loss of support must be to the level whereby the signs of occlusal trauma such as mobility remain even if the source of the trauma is corrected.
-The distinction between primary and secondar occlusal trauma is important because a diagnosis of secondary occlusal trauma implies the need for splinting.
+The distinction between primary and secondary occlusal trauma is important because a diagnosis of secondary occlusal trauma implies the need for splinting.